michaelagbiaowei/michaelagbiaowei/README.md

 I really enjoy learning DevOps Configuration Management tools like Ansible.

-In addition, I also love Containers and Container Orchestrators like Docker and Kubernetes and Infrastructure Provisioning tools Terraform in general.
+In addition, I also love Containers and Container Orchestrators like Docker and Kubernetes and Infrastructure Provisioning tools like Terraform and Version Control tools in general.

 Furthermore, I am passionate about CI/CD Build tools like Jenkins.